umass-hrsl/ThermoClock/README.md

-# BioBot
+# Bioclockbot
-Python Code for BioBot Raspberry Pi
+C++ Code for Bioclockbot on Arduino IDE